kigster/cmake-project-template/README.md

 We'll call this library **division**, and that name will now be our project's name too.

-Our goal is to have a working binary, such as :
+Our goal is to have a working binary, such as:

 ```bash
 $ bin/divider value [ denominator ]